JennyLind7/mainpost-doc/docs/backend/data_prep.md

     past_df = pd.get_dummies(past_df, columns = ['conditions'], prefix='', prefix_sep='', dtype=int)
     return past_df

-def _get_non_intersect_columns(weather_df, covariates_df):
-    """
+def _get_non_intersect_columns(weather_df: pd.DataFrame, covariates_df: pd.DataFrame) -> pd.DataFrame:
-    takes in weather and covariates dataframe
+    """Get the non intersecting columns of weather and covariates dataframe to create a complete Table.

+    The columns from the initial covariates table cover all the weather conditions and thus are used to extent the current covariates table that usually only contains a few conditions (e.g. rain, snow, fog).
-    gets the non intersecting columns of weather and covariates dataframe joins the non intersecting columns to the weather dataframe and fills with 0 required for the model to function
+    The non intersecting column are joined to the weather dataframe and are filled with 0s.
-    returns the resulting dataframe
     """
     intersect_cols = set(weather_df.columns).intersection(set(covariates_df.columns))
     non_intersect_cols = [col for col in covariates_df.columns if col not in intersect_cols]